Two-sample Testing with Block-wise Missingness in Multi-source Data: Introduction

 \section{Introduction}

 Multi-source and multi-modal datasets are increasingly common in scientific research, encompassing diverse data types collected across individuals, institutions, and time.
-Examples include the Alzheimer’s Disease Neuroimaging Initiative (ADNI) \citep{ADNIa,ADNIb}, which combines imaging, genetic, and clinical data, and electronic health records (EHRs) \citep{MIMIC-IV} that integrate medication histories and clinical notes.
+For example, the Alzheimer’s Disease Neuroimaging Initiative (ADNI) study \citep{ADNIa,ADNIb} combines multiple modalities of various types from multiple sources, including imaging, genetic, clinical data, and electronic health records (EHRs) \citep{MIMIC-IV} that integrate medication histories and clinical notes to understand possible causes and progressions of Alzheimer’s Disease in different patient groups.
+In such scientific research, a fundamental task in statistics is to determine whether two pre-specified groups/samples come from the same distribution.
+Formally, let $X_1,\ldots,X_m\overset{i.i.d}{\sim}F_X$ and $Y_1,\ldots, Y_n\overset{i.i.d}{\sim}F_Y$ be two independent samples.
+The goal is to test